-In our previous article Avoid these Common Eye Contact Pit-falls, in some ways the camera lens can be likened to a cold staring eye that observes you with a level of intensity that we do not experience in our everyday life.
+In my previous article Avoid these Common Eye Contact Pit-falls, in some ways the camera lens can be likened to a staring eye that observes you with a level of intensity that we do not experience in our everyday life.

 However, you also need to remember that your viewing audience sees you through that eye – so what it stands for and what it captures is very important when it comes to setting the scene for your video presentation.

 Some people have a natural ability to look good on video.
 It’s not necessarily about being physically attractive either.
 Yes, those fortunate to have been born with good genetics do have some advantages, but physical beauty does not necessarily translate to looking good on video.